Customs advice for first-time shippers - Advice in the field of electronic Commerce

-Customs advice for forst-time shippers
+Customs advice for first-time shippers

 Shipping abroad for the first time?
 Have you given any thought to ensuring your goods are cleared through customs, without a hitch?
 After all, any delay means a delay for your customers, too.
 As this article explains, it’s essential to be prepared.